 This Agreement is to be read and applied in conjunction with the Teaching Service (Tasmanian Public Sector) Award (\$197) as varied from time to time and provided that where there is any inconsistency, the provisions of this Agreement shall prevail.
 This Agreement supersedes all other Agreements, however described, dealing with matters within this Agreement.

 4. DATE OF EFFECT AND DURATION

-This Agreement will take effect from the beginning of the first full pay period (FFPP) to commence on or after 1 March 2012 and will continue in force until 28 February 2014.
+This Agreement will take effect from 1 March 2014 and will continue in force until 31 March 2016.

-Negotiations for a new agreement shall commence no later than six [6] months prior to the expiry of this Agreement.
+Negotiations for a new agreement shall commence no later than 2 January 2016.

 5. ARRANGEMENT